Shyam5806/Shyam5806/README.md

 ### 🔗 ConsentChain — Decentralized Data Consent Platform

-I'm a final-year CS student, not a lawyer — but India's **DPDP Act 2023** created a real engineering problem worth solving.
+I'm a pre-final-year CS student, not a lawyer — but India's **DPDP Act 2023** created a real engineering problem worth solving.
 ConsentChain lets users mint **ARC-19 NFTs** as verifiable consent records, stores encrypted data in an **AES-256 vault on IPFS**, and uses a Vibekit AI agent to guide non-technical users through the consent flow.
 The hardest challenge was maintaining consent immutability on Algorand while keeping the UI accessible to non-Web3 users.

 **Tech Stack:**
 ![Algorand](https://img.shields.io/badge/Algorand-000000?style=flat&logo=algorand&logoColor=white)